+NOTE: New boilers and process heaters are NOT required to conduct an initial tune up.
 It is assumed that the majority of new or reconstructed boilers and process heaters are properly tuned at start-up and are within compliance.
-For new and reconstructed boilers and process heaters, the first tune-up must be no later than 13 months (if annual tune-up is required), 25 months (if biennial tune-up is required), or 61 months (if 5-year tune-up is required) after 1 April 2013, or initial start-up, whichever is later. [§63.7515(d)]
+For new and reconstructed boilers and process heaters, the first tune-up must be no later than 13 months (if annual tune-up is required), 25 months (if biennial tune-up is required), or 61 months (if 5-year tune-up is required) after initial start-up [§63.7515(d)].